 There is more than meets the eye when it comes to being a check cashier.
 For example, did you know that they make an average of $11.16 an hour?
 That's $23,204 a year!

 Between 2018 and 2028, the career is expected to grow -4% and produce -138,700 job opportunities across the U.S.

 There are certain skills that many check cashiers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed dexterity, physical stamina and near vision.
+We discovered that a lot of resumes listed communication skills, customer-service skills and dexterity.

 Choosing the right major is always an important step when researching how to become a check cashier.
 When we researched the most common majors for a check cashier, we found that they most commonly earn high school diploma degrees or bachelor's degree degrees.
 Other degrees that we often see on check cashier resumes include associate degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become a check cashier.
 In fact, many check cashier jobs require experience in a role such as cashier.
 Meanwhile, many check cashiers also have previous career experience in roles such as customer service representative or sales associate.

 Tell us your goals and we'll match you with the right jobs to get there.